mm80843/T3.5/docs/Benef/PBN__Benef_865.md

 ## Articles mentionning this Benefit

 * [The Socio-Spatial Determinants of COVID-19 Diffusion: The Impact of Globalisation, Settlement Characteristics and Population](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_175.md)

+## Name of the Benefit

+Increased testing and contact tracing efforts identify cases early and enable targeted containment measures